 Crpie2 - For black and white crappie caught from DEC.
 1 through the last day of FEB., there is no MLL, daily bag = 25 in any combination, and all crappie caught must be retained.

 Crpie3 - For black and white crappie, MLL = 10 inches and daily bag = 37 in any combination.
-Possession limit = 50
+Possession limit = 50.

-GAR (ALLIGATOR):
+GAR (ALLIGATOR)

-Garl - During May, no person shall fish for, take, or seek to take alligator gar in that portion of Lake Texoma encompassed within the boundaries of the Hagerman National Wildlife Refuge or that portion of Lake Texoma from the U.S. 377 bridge (Willis Bridge) upstream to the I.H.
+Gar1 - During May, no person shall fish for, take, or seek to take alligator gar in that portion of Lake Texoma encompassed within the boundaries of the Hagerman National Wildlife Refuge or that portion of Lake Texoma from the U.S. 377 bridge (Willis Bridge) upstream to the I.H.
 35 bridge.

 Gar2 - For alligator gar, daily bag = 5.
-Possession limit=10
+Possession limit = 10.

-GEAR AND METHODS: (see pg.
-29 for Legal Freshwater and Saltwater Devices and Restrictions)
+GEAR AND METHODS (Legal Fishing Devices and Restrictions, pg.
+34)